cyphlens/libsodium/README.md

 ## Requirements

+Make sure to have installed [CocoaPods](https://cocoapods.org).

 ## Installation

-libsodium is available through [CocoaPods](https://cocoapods.org).
+We made Libsodium available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
   pod 'libsodium', :git => 'https://github.com/cyphlens/libsodium.git', :tag => '1.0.20'
 ```

-## Author

-andrea, andrea@cyphlens.com

 ## License

-libsodium is available under the Cyphlens LLC license.
-See the LICENSE file for more info.
+Libsodium is available under the ISC license as described on their [Github page](https://github.com/jedisct1/libsodium).